-We may not want the warm weather to ever stop – but there will come a day when you will reach for your warm knitwear again.
-But with cosy, comforting knits being such a wardrobe staple, how much damage are the materials involved in them doing to our planet and animals?
-And what's the ethical, sustainable knitwear alternative?
+It's definitely the season for cosying up in warm knitwear.
+But with comforting knits being such a wardrobe staple, how much damage are the materials involved in them doing to our planet and animals?
+And what's the kinder and more sustainable vegan knitwear alternative?

 What's wrong with wool?